BRFP-Molecular-Dynamics-2026/diabetes_group/README.md

 ## Team Members

-- Student name
+- Lea Choi
-- Student name
+- Prisha Gupta
-- Student name
+- Leo Luo

 ## Project Objective

-Briefly state what your group intends to investigate.

-For example:

-> The objective of this project is to compare the structural behavior of the wild-type and modified protein using molecular dynamics simulations.
+> The objective of this project is to visualize the unfolding of the Trp-cage miniprotein and characterize how replacing Gly10 or Gly15 with L-alanine alters the thermal stability of the Trp-cage miniprotein, using molecular dynamics simulations at 310 K, 360 K, and 410 K.

 ## Repository Contents